AirPlr/arduino_music_visualizer/README.md

 <h2><b>Arduino Music visualizer (No Spectrum shield)</b></h2><br>

-Arduino Music visualizer with 2 strips (easy circuit and code)
+Arduino Music visualizer with an ARGB Strip (easy circuit and code)
 <br
 </ul><hr>
 <h3>Here is what I used:</h3>